openregister/deployment/terraform/README.md

 The state file records all the things that Terraform created and knows about.
 Terraform [recommend that you place this into source control](https://www.terraform.io/intro/getting-started/build.html) to ensure everyone has the same copy.

-Items created outside of Terraform (eg not registed inside the tfstate file) will be ignored.
+Items created outside of Terraform (eg not registered in the tfstate file) will be ignored.